opensourcedesign/events/_posts/2020-02-02-opensourcedesign-fosdem.md

 After 5 successful years we will host another design devroom at FOSDEM 2020!

-The Open Source Design devroom will take place on **Sunday, February 2nd**, in the [Solbosch campus of the Université Libre Brussels](https://osm.org/go/0EoSssl_x-?way=150213175).
-The exact room will be confirmed in the coming months.
+The Open Source Design devroom will take place on **Sunday, February 2nd**, in the [Solbosch campus of the Université Libre Brussels](https://osm.org/go/0EoSssl_x-?way=150213175) in room H.2213.

 This will be a full day of talks about design work on free, libre and open source projects.